 NPR veteran Edith Chapin tapped to lead newsroom

-NPR has moved to shore up its leadership at a time of significant transition, naming veteran news leader Edith Chapin as its senior vice president for news, the public broadcaster's newsroom chief.
+NPR has moved to shore up its leadership at a time of significant transition, naming veteran news leader Edith Chapin as its senior vice president for news and editor in chief.
 She has been serving in the position on an acting basis since fall 2022.

 "NPR has extraordinary journalists who tell stories and getting to participate in the leadership of that journalism is a tremendous privilege," Chapin said in a brief interview Monday morning.
 "We all aim every day to serve our audience with information and moments of joy that are useful and relevant."